The Culture of Dialogue

-Some of us are left bored, let down, uninspired, hurt, confused or utterly frustrated by dialogue.
+Some of us are left bored, confused or frustrated by group dialogue.

-So, what does group dialogue look like since Krishnamurti’s death?
+What does group dialogue look like since Krishnamurti’s death?
 How has dialogue developed?
 Is there a form of “dialogue culture” showing up and if so, what is the nature of that culture?
-Is dialogue an environment that fosters real inquiry and leads to fundamental change, or does it incubate and reinforce existing conditioning and constraints?
+Is dialogue an environment that can foster real inquiry and leads to fundamental change; or does group dialogue incubate and even possibly reinforce existing conditioning and psychological limitation?
+An important question to ask, surely?

 Culture by its very nature usually hides a collective mental programming built up over time, history and circumstance.
 Culture shapes thoughts, perceptions and behaviours without our explicit awareness.
-Our cultural lens influences how we interpret events, behaviours and even our own emotional reactions.
-By extension in dialogue groups, are there shared inner agendas “hiding in plain sight” and implicit in the whole process?
+Our cultural lens subconsciously influences how we interpret events, behaviours and even our own emotional reactions.
+By extension in dialogue groups, are there shared yet concealed inner agendas, generating a whole dialogue culture and producing a kind of dialogue “tradition”?
+Just as we may be unaware of cultural habits influencing our attitudes and actions, similarly are we aware of this possible dialogue culture affecting us in our inquiry?

-If there were more sustained interest in the process of dialogue – meaning taking the trouble to learn the art of listening – to directly realise the limitations of the mind enacting inside each one of us – we wouldn’t need dialogue to be a safe, entertaining or spiritually rewarding place.
-We would dare to discover the limitations we share, rather than disengage and be divided by the assumptions we hold dear.
+If there were a more sustained interest in the process of dialogue: relaxing and listening directly to the assumptions enacting inside each one of us – we wouldn’t need dialogue to be a safe, entertaining or spiritually rewarding place.
+We would dare to discover the limitations we share, rather than disengage and be divided by the expectations we hold so dear.

 We would not go to dialogue with a stubborn agenda that desires more for my already limited self: we would go and give absolutely everything we have, to partake in the uncovering of it all.